stephensmalley/seabee/docs/docs/tutorial.md

 * create a corresponding public rsa key with openssl: `openssl pkey -in rsa-private-key.pem -out rsa-public-key.pem -pubout`

-Remember that its important to encrypt private keys and even better: generate, store, and use them on a separate secure system from where they will be used.
+Remember that its important to encrypt private keys and even better: generate, store, and use them on a separate secure system from where signature verification will take place.
 For this tutorial, we are just learning and these keys don't need to be kept extra secure.

 ## Signing a Policy